vivekchoudharyy3/UK-Railway-Announcement-Model/README.md

 # UK-Railway-Announcement-Model

 This program an “UK Railway Announcement System” made using python.
-I have used Virtual Studio Code IDE for this project.
+I have used Visual Studio Code IDE for this project.

 Prerequisite: The prerequisite of this project is the basic knowledge of python.